KopfLab/isoCRDS/README.md

 ```

 # CRDS Workflow
 This is a copy of the example file that can be found as `Example.html` and `Example.qmd`.
+I highly recommend opening the `.html` file, which shows function output.

 This workflow assumes you have run your samples on the Picarro CRDS and collected a day's worth of `.dat` files in a single directory.